 In the 1700s blacklocust was found principally in Pennsylvania and Virginia.
 The wood rates as stronger and stiffer and nearly as long-lasting as white oak.
 The tree’s smaller height and diameter, however, prevented its extensive use for framing and planking.

 Eastern white pine (Pinusstrobus) Uses: Ship’s masts, cabinetry, millwork, and trim.

 Growing throughout much of the young nation, eastern white pine was a massive tree–250′ tall with a trunk 6′ in diameter.
 The straight-grained, stable, and lightweight wood is comparatively non-resinous for a pine.

 Longleaf pine (Pinus palustris) Uses: Beams and decks.

 Although longleaf pine had a range throughout the southeastern states, the original supply for theConstitution came from South Carolina.
 The wood’s durability, strength, and hardness made it ideal for surfaces prone to abuse, such as decks.
 Turpentine and varnish come from the tree’s pitch (gum), even today.

 Lignum vitae (Guaiacum officinale) Uses: Rigging components, such as sheaves, blocks, belaying pins, and deadeyes.

 Brought from the Caribbean islands and South America, lignum vitae is the hardest, heaviest, and most close-grained wood known.
 Its density almost equals that of iron!
 The wood’s high-resin content and pressure-resistance made it ideal where some natural lubricating quality was necessary, as in the large warship’s rigging blocks.
 Even in modern times, lignum vitae has been used for underwater propulsion parts because it often performs better than steel.

-Courtesy of Peter J. Stephano and Wood Magazine.
-Illustration by Jim Stevenson.
+Courtesy of Wood Magazine.